Syllabus

 We will very loosely follow three texts:

 All three are wonderful references.
 My personal favorite is the second, but the course is closest to the outline of the first book.
 We will not use any of the texts explicitly so neither is explicitly required, but if you can, procure a copy of at least one of the three to serve as a reference.
 Often you will get an alternate and useful perspective on what we are working on in class.
+All three texts are available in the math department’s library in Searles 214.

 Reading and watching mathematics: There may be times this semester where you will be asked to read a section or watch a short video about a topic related to the course.
 Learning mathematics is not a spectator sport.
 Reading mathematics is not like reading a novel; watching mathematics is not like watching an action thriller.
 Some paragraphs are easy to digest, but you may find yourself looking at one line of text for five or more minutes trying to understand what the author is trying to say.
 Use the pause button when watching a video.
 As you read or watch, take notes, just as you do in class.
 This is crucial!
 If questions arise, write them down and ask during office hours.